nov1n/RemarkablePocket/README.md

 ## Limitations
 - Articles behind a paywall cannot be downloaded.
+- Articles on websites with sophisticated DDOS protection cannot be downloaded.
 - Articles that use javascript to load the the content cannot be downloaded.

 ## Thanks